-The economic, social and cultural
+The economic, social and cultural value of volunteering to Victoria

 The cost of volunteering in Victoria

 Inputs that enable and facilitate volunteering in Victoria and their related outputs come at a cost.
 Labour, materials and infrastructure are either directly purchased or donated.
 Also, given the scarce resources of individuals (and the organisations that involve them), the diversion of money to volunteering implies that other opportunities to improve individual welfare are denied - another social cost that must be considered.